-Year 11 pupils have a 40 minute careers interview with an independent adviser.
-They may also speak to subject specialists who can advise on the academic subjects and co-curricular activities that support university and employment applications.
+Year 11 pupils will complete an online profiling exercise which will inform their discussions a few weeks later when they have a 40 minute careers interview with an independent adviser.
 Those considering medicine will join MedSoc for advice and support on the process from A Level options to mock multiple mini-interview practice via the Forest Futures – Medics Workshop.

 Year 12 pupils are automatically enrolled on the ‘Next Steps’ Programme.
 At the ‘Exploring Options Evening’ in-school experts will encourage pupils to explore a wide range of options for their next steps after the Sixth Form, including special sessions on Oxbridge, medicine, applications to overseas universities and apprenticeships.
 In the Trinity Term, Year 12 pupils attend the ‘Apply Evening’, which explores the process involved in applying to a university or for employment with input from a visiting expert.
 Pupils are then invited to a series of events organised by the School on UCAS applications, personal statement writing, and informed decision-making.

 In Year 13, interview practice is provided by a team of in-school and external business experts, with opportunities for outside interview practice from partner schools.
 Every pupil has a ‘Viva’ interview with a business or academic professional as part of their Forest Diploma Course.
 Many Forest pupils also think about gap years or travelling before embarking on the next stage of their education and support and advice is offered to these pupils.